robertmartin8/PyPortfolioOpt/docs/index.rst

     python setup.py install

 .. note::
     If either of these methods doesn't work, please `raise an issue
     <https://github.com/robertmartin8/PyPortfolioOpt/issues>`_  on GitHub

 A Quick Example
 ===============

 This section contains a quick look at what PyPortfolioOpt can do.
-For a full tour, please check out the :ref:`user-guide` If you already have expected returns and a risk model for your set of assets, optimising them is as easy as:
+For a full tour, please check out the :ref:`user-guide`.
+If you already have expected returns and a risk model for your set of assets, optimising them is as easy as:

 .. code:: python

     from pypfopt.efficient_frontier import EfficientFrontier
     ef = EfficientFrontier(mu, S)
     weights = ef.max_sharpe()

-However, if you would like to use PyPortfolioOpt's built in methods of calculating the expeceted returns and covariance matrix from historical data, that's fine too.
+However, if you would like to use PyPortfolioOpt's built in methods of calculating the expected returns and covariance matrix from historical data, that's fine too.

 .. code:: python